John Schofield: Civil War

-From 17 April to 10 May 1863, Schofield led the 3rd Division in the XIV Corps, Army of the Cumberland.
-He returned to Missouri as commander of the Department of Missouri from 24 May 1863 to 30 January 1864.
+From April 17 to May 10, 1863, Schofield led the 3rd Division in the XIV Corps, Army of the Cumberland.
+He returned to Missouri as commander of the Department of Missouri from May 24, 1863 to January 30, 1864.
 His command in Missouri was marred by controversy after a massacre at Lawrence, Kansas, when Schofield refused to allow a posse to pursue the combatants into Missouri.
-Pro-Union Missourians sent a delegation to Washington DC in October to plead with President Lincoln to dismiss Schofield for sympathizing with pro-Confederate Bushwhacker para-military marauders who were attacking loyal Union citizens.
+Pro-Union Missourians sent a delegation to Washington, D.C., in October to plead with President Lincoln to dismiss Schofield for sympathizing with pro-Confederate Bushwhacker para-military marauders who were attacking loyal Union citizens.
 Lincoln backed Schofield's position, attributed the carnage to wartime conditions rather than the commander's inadequacy, and instructed Schofield to respect civil liberties unless assemblies or newspapers were working palpable harm to the military.

-In 1864, as commander of the Army of the Ohio, Schofield participated in the Atlanta Campaign under Major General William T. Sherman.
+In 1864, as commander of the Army of the Ohio, Schofield participated in the Atlanta campaign under Major General William T. Sherman.
 Sherman placed him in command of a major operation to break the rail lines in late July 1864.
 Schofield became embroiled in another controversy with the commander of the US XIV Corps (Volunteer), Major General John Palmer, who resigned rather than serve under Schofield, whom he considered to be of lower rank, but whom Gen. Sherman backed, at Utoy Creek (becoming the only resignation during a major operation in U.S. history, although Palmer was ultimately reassigned to Kentucky and helped maintain federal control over that border state).
 Schofield with his XXIII Corps and the XIV Corps then spent the month in front of Atlanta and East Point with lackluster results.
 Sherman resorted to a flanking movement to defeat the Confederates under Hood.
 Schofield was sent to cut off Hardee's retreat at Jonesboro but failed to move.
 He became embroiled in a further controversy, when placed under General Stanley commanding the US IV Corps, on August 30, 1864.

 Sherman, after the fall of Atlanta, took the majority of his forces on a March to the Sea through Georgia.
 Schofield's Army of the Ohio was detached to join Major General George H. Thomas in Tennessee.
 When Confederate General John Bell Hood invaded Tennessee and nearly cut off Schofield's command at Spring Hill, Hood's rash assault to regain momentum at the subsequent Battle of Franklin resulted in a significant defeat.
 On December 15–16, Schofield took part in Thomas's crowning victory at the Battle of Nashville where Hood's Army of Tennessee was decisively defeated, and effectively destroyed as a fighting force for the remainder of the war.
 However, during the buildup towards the battle Schofield intrigued against Thomas, feeding Grant false information, in order to try to succeed his senior in command.
 For his services at Franklin he was awarded the rank of brigadier general in the regular army on November 30, 1864, and the brevet rank of major general on March 13, 1865.